 In the Westerschelde, dredged sludge can be deposited to allow the dyke foreshores to rise along with the sea level.
 This also offers opportunities for restoring the natural environment.
 In addition, long-term measures will be needed to mitigate increasing tidal ranges in the basin.
 The Netherlands and Flanders are working together to this end.
 The sand replenishment programme is being continued along the coast.

 The central government and the region have investigated whether water storage in the Grevelingen lake is an option for keeping flood protection up to par in the long run.
-The conclusion is that it is not necessary to keep this option open.
-Dyke improvement turns out to be a more cost-efficient solution than additional water storage in the Grevelingen lake.
+According to the draft National Framework Vision for the Grevelingen and Volkerak-Zoommeer lakes, keeping this option open is not necessary.
+Dyke improvements turn out to be a more cost-efficient solution than additional water storage in the Grevelingen lake.
+Any decision by a new Cabinet to restore tidal movement in the Grevelingen lake will be taken into account in the assessment of the dykes around the lake.

 Sand and rising sea level

 A rising sea level may necessitate increasing sand replenishment in order to maintain flood protection.
 This requires insight into sand movements.
 This knowledge is gained in various ways, including by drawing up integrated visions for the Westerschelde, Oosterschelde, Grevelingen and Haringvliet estuaries.
-A study into the optimum combination of flood defence, dykes, and sand replenishment in the Oosterschelde estuary is expected to be completed by the end of 2016.
+With respect to the Oosterschelde, a MIRT study into Integrated Flood Protection has been launched to map out potential bottlenecks in the areas of flood risk management, spatial planning, and nature in the period 2050-2100.

 In addition, pilots are also providing us with knowledge regarding sand replenishment; for example, the pilots involving underwater channel margin replenishment (Southwest Walcheren) and the Galgeplaat (Oosterschelde).
 These underwater replenishments turn out to have a positive impact.

-At the Brouwersdam beach, a pilot is underway involving sand replenishment.
-New knowledge will be generated by the Roggenplaat (Oosterschelde) sand replenishment that is expected to be carried out in 2017-2018, and a sediment pilot carried out in the Scheldt estuary, together with Flanders.
+At the Brouwersdam beach, a sand replenishment pilot has been launched in order to safeguard the economic use of the beach (beach sports such as kite surfing and sand yachting.
+New knowledge will be generated by the Roggenplaat (Oosterschelde) sand replenishment scheduled for 2018-2019, and a potential sediment pilot to be carried out in the Scheldt estuary, together with Flanders.
 This knowledge can be used for new innovations.
 Flood protection can thus be realised in an increasingly more effective and more efficient manner.
-And if the costs are borne collectively by the stakeholders, sand replenishment can also be used for the benefit of, e.g., Nature and the economy.
+And if the costs are borne collectively by the stakeholders, sand replenishment can also be used for the benefit of, e.g., nature and the economy

 Preferential strategy regarding freshwater supply

 Determining water availability is an important element of the preferential strategy regarding the freshwater supply.
-If the climate changes, measures will be needed regarding the main water system, regional water systems, and among consumers of freshwater (such as the agricultural sector, industry, and drinking water companies).
+If the climate changes, measures will be needed regarding the main water system, regional water systems, and among consumers of freshwater (such as the agricultural sector, industry, and drinking water companies) in order to secure a sufficient supply.

 The province of Zeeland is working on the Zeeland Climate Adaptation programme within a comprehensive coalition.
-One of the goals of the project is to develop a climate test for flood risk management, pluvial flooding, drought, and heat stress, using the existing tools.
+The parties are developing, inter alia, a climate test for flood risk management, waterlogging, drought, and heat stress, using the existing tools.
 The aim is to come up with a simple test that is widely supported by the authorities involved.
 The test will also be suitable for mapping out climate adaptation taskings in spatial plans and visions at an early stage, and for taking climate adaptation into account in new construction and restructuring projects.
-During the period 2016 to 2020, all the municipalities in the province of Zeeland will be subjected to a climate test.
+In the period from 2016 to 2020, all the municipalities in the province of Zeeland will be subjected to a climate test.
+The first test was conducted in the municipality of Noord-Beveland in the autumn of 2016.

 Vital and vulnerable functions in Zeeland